ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/arming.rst

 Arming
 ======

-The APM can be armed by:
+The autopilot can be armed by:

 .. code:: bash